Convert KEY to PPT

 Select "to ppt"

-Choose ppt or any of the other 200+ supported formats you'd like to convert to.
+Choose ppt or any other of the 200+ supported formats that you wish to convert to.

 Step 3